RR0/uDb/README.md

 If no files are specified, it will look for `usources.txt` as a source file, and `U.RND` as a data file in the current directory.

+### Examples

+    node --count 10 --verbose

-This will display the decoded records, like below (just 10 first records listed here):
+will display the 10 first decoded records in the default format:

     Reading world map:
     Read 12127 WM records.